 - Enough oil for frying.

-- Add chops to the skillet without clipping leaving two minutes per side until golden brown.
+- Add the slices to the skillet without overcrowding, frying them for two minutes on each side until golden brown.

-- Remove them from the skillet and place them on paper towels to remove excess oil.
+- Remove from the skillet and place them on paper towels to drain excess oil.